-When people start thinking about the best foods to choose for bulking up, they tend to focus solely on protein.
+When people start thinking about the best foods to bulk up, they tend to focus solely on protein.
 That’s understandable.
 After all, it’s the nutrient that provides the building blocks the body uses to build muscle.

 High-protein foods need to figure heavily in the diet of any man who is making serious efforts to bulk up and get big.
 It’s a fact.
 However, there are also other ways certain foods can help build muscle